Financial Aid FAQs

 Financial Aid Eligibility

-Why do financial aid packages differ?
+Why do financial aid packages differ, and why isn’t a private loan included?

 What is the difference between financial aid and scholarship?